Deal reached in suit alleging James Franco sexual misconduct - WTMJ

 Fraud allegations brought by those plaintiffs will be “subjected to limited release,” the document says, without further details or explanation.

-The document does not reveal how much money may be involved in the deal, which the parties say they will submit for preliminary court approval by March 15.
+The document does not reveal how much money may be involved in the deal.

 Before filing the lawsuit, Tither-Kaplan aired her allegations of sexual misconduct against Franco along with other women in the Los Angeles Times after Franco won a Golden Globe Award for “The Disaster Artist” in early 2018, when the wave of the #MeToo movement was sweeping across Hollywood.